Location and Hours

 - "Sundays With Elaine" returns on Oct 23

 - TEDx Returns to the Barrington Area Library This October

 Weekly e-news sign-up form - the library sends out a weekly e-mail news blast with the latest information about our programs and services.
 It's a convenient way to stay up-to-date and find out about what's new and exciting.

-Kids' e-mail blast - Once a month, receive an e-mail full of workshops, story times, and entertainment programs, just for children and families.
+Kids' e-mail blast - Once a month, receive an e-mail full of workshops, story times, after school sessions, and live entertainment, just for children and families.